When it comes to solving climate change, Dr. John Janmaat knows one thing for sure: “There are no magic bullet solutions.”

 One of Janmaat’s recent projects, in partnership with colleagues in the Faculty of Science, was the rehabilitation of a stream near Armstrong, BC.
 The stream had been running through pasture lands used for grazing and growing hay.
 Over the years, the landowners had diverted the stream and removed natural streamside vegetation to simplify their farming activities.
 This has allowed sun-loving invasive plants to choke up the stream channel, increasing flooding from summer rainstorms.
 Diverting the stream also changed groundwater movement, leading to areas of water-saturated land where equipment cannot operate, and where persistent moisture impacts on cattle hoof health.

 With input from federal and provincial government staff, the landowners along the stream came to recognize their interdependence and sought to work together to address the issues along the stream.
-Cooperative approaches to local environmental problems are often required but do not often enough occur.
-John and his students wanted to understand what lead these landowners to come together, how the restoration project affected their relationship with each other and with the stream, and what insights could be gained to enable cooperation in similar situations elsewhere.
+Cooperative approaches to local environmental problems are often required but do not occur often enough.
+John and his students wanted to understand what led these landowners to come together, how the restoration project affected their relationship with each other and with the stream, and what insights could be gained to enable cooperation in similar situations elsewhere.

 What they discovered was a community of landowners more than willing to work with local authorities on mitigating environmental issues—but needing timely guidance and assistance.
 The issues with the stream are not beholden to bureaucratic schedules, and therefore, the landowners continued to contend with these issues as funding and permitting processes unfolded.
 The slow turnaround of bureaucratic action was frustrating for the landowners, leading to the very real possibility that they would abandon the process and implement their own solutions—solutions which may be far from ideal for the larger community and the environment.
 Dr. Janmaat’s team worked closely with the community, local government, and local NGOs to identify where the process broke down and suggesting ways to streamline it.
 Such streamlining will enable all parties to work together in the future in a timely fashion.
 This locally collaborative approach also helped direct government funding more effectively.